-In the latest issue of Youth and Children’s Work Magazine, the cover title of which is “Back to the drawing board” there are two articles about how we might rethink our work with children and young people.
+The October 2017 issue of Youth and Children’s Work Magazine, the cover title of which is “Back to the drawing board” had two articles about how we might rethink our work with children and young people.
 Despite the “and” in the title of the magazine, these articles are entirely separate and also significantly different in what they suggest the “rethinking” should involve.

 In the rethinking children’s work article Sam Donoghue recognises a significant shift in thinking since a previous article he wrote, in 2014, that must now be considered as we seek to minister to children,